How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 Common Mistake Check:

 Beginner players will often forget that digits can't repeat within a run.
 It's easy to place a value twice in the same run by accident.
-Always check for accidental repeats before progressing!
+Always double check for accidental repeats before progressing!

 FAQ